hydephp/develop/static-pages.md

 The only front matter supported is the title, which is used as the HTML `<title>`.

-If you don't supply a front matter title, Hyde will attempt to find a title in the Markdown body by searcing for the first level one heading (`# Page Title`), and if that fails, it will generate one from the filename.
+If you don't supply a front matter title, Hyde will attempt to find a title in the Markdown body by searching for the first level one heading (`# Page Title`), and if that fails, it will generate one from the filename.

 In the future, more front matter options such as page descriptions and meta tags will be supported.